Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-3/_posts/2017-01-02-what-is-grit.md

 </div>

 <div id="ToDo" class="tabcontent">
 <p>Now that you have watched her talk take the Grit test and see where you rank.
-Keep track as you will discuss this in a short paper and with your colleagues.</p>
+Keep track as you will discuss in the forum with your colleagues.</p>

 <p><a href="https://angeladuckworth.com/grit-scale/" target="_new">Grit Test</a></p>